 In this guide, we’ll explain why ignoring that small leak is a mistake, what risks it poses to your home and health, and how to fix it before it’s too late.

-- Wasted water that increases your utility bills
+- Wasted water will unnecessarily increase your utility bills

-- Hidden rot and structural damage if it spreads beyond the cabinet
+- Hidden rot and structural can occur damage if it spreads beyond the cabinet

-- Insect or pest attraction, especially in dark, moist areas
+- Insect or pest attraction can draw roaches, silverfish and other unsightly critters into your home, especially in dark, moist areas

-What starts as a $5 gasket problem can easily turn into a $5,000 renovation if not caught early.
+Though it may begin as a mere $5 gasket problem, it can easily turn into a $5,000 renovation if not promptly fixed.

 Common Causes of Under-Sink Leaks